lucasdu2/go-mapreduce/coordinator-design.md

 knows the stage is over before the workers are able to proceed.

 ### Coordinating Access to Intermediate Files
-TODO: See worker-design.md, we should NOT name the intermediate files mr-X-Y.

 Each Map task will write to a set of intermediate files of format workerN-X-Y, where X is the index of the Map task, Y is the index of a Reduce task, and N is the index of the worker that completed the task.